A clutch of stylish beach houses with indoor pool, spa, bar and restaurant on the stunning island of Tresco (each sleeps 6-10)”

-Eating out: it may be self-catering, but you don't have to do any cooking: the laid-back and comfortable Flying Boat Club Bar & Bistro is next door; open February to mid-November (closed Sunday evenings), plus Christmas/New Year.
-There's an outdoor terrace with tables resembling a ship's bough and indoors a log fire for winter.
-Pop in for coffee or a tasty bowl of bouillabaisse with fresh sourdough at lunch.
-The emphasis is firmly on showcasing the region's best seafood.
+Eating out: it may be self-catering, but you don't have to do any cooking: the laid-back and comfortable Flying Boat Club Cafe is next door; open for breakfasts and light lunches you can also stock buy croissants from the counter or snacks to take a way if you want to dash for a picnic.
+There's an outdoor terrace with tables resembling a ship's bough from where you can gaze out to Bryher.
+Pop in for coffee or a tasty crab sandwich with fresh sourdough at lunch.
 Packed with locals and nautical memorabilia, The New Inn (5-minute walk, open all year round) serves fine ales and good pub grub.
 On the other side of the island, Ruin Beach Cafe has more of a Mediterranean focus, including delicious wood-fired pizzas, and a stunning seaside location (15-minute walk or 5-minute cycle ride).

 Further afield: Take a 5-10 minute boat ride to neighbouring Bryher island.
 The hotel restaurant at Hell Bay (open late-March to October) is great for a light lunch or evening fine dining (special dinner boats go across a couple of evenings a week).
 All are under the same ownership as the FBC.